amin7mazaheri/haselmeier_test/README.md

 '''
 127.0.0.1:8000/admin/
 '''
-### I used sqlite3(default of django as relational database )
+#### I used sqlite3(default of django as relational database )
 ## Usage
-for using API's log in and receive an access token
+for using APIs login and receive an access token

 ### Geting access token:
 ```bash